haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/getting-user-input/date_time_selector/date_time_selector.md

 MM/DD/YYYY can be confused with DD/MM/YYYY, so please assume the following:
 * 	If either MM or DD is above 12, then we can tell which one is the date vs month.

-* 	If both slots are below 12, make a guess based on the region.
-For example, if the user is in the US, guess MM/DD/YYYY format.
+* 	If both slots are below 12, make a guess based on the region. 例如， if the user is in the US, guess MM/DD/YYYY format.
 If the user is in the London, guess DD/MM/YYYY.
 The more commonly used ones are DD/MM/YYYY.

 Field selection works the same as a typical text field with